colshrapnel/phpdelusions.net/sql_injection.md

     SELECT * FROM users WHERE id =1;DROP TABLE users; -- '

 Call it injection again?
 Yet again wrong.
-It's **improperly formatted numeric literal.** Be it properly formatted one, a honest
+It's **an improperly formatted numeric literal.** Be it properly formatted, a honest

     SELECT * FROM users where id = 1

 statement would be positively harmless.

-But the point is that **we need to format out queries anyway!** - no matter if there is any danger or not.
-Say, there is no Bobby Tables happened around but honest girl named `Sarah O'Hara` - who would never get into class if we won't format our query, just because
+But the point is, **we need to format out queries anyway** - no matter if there is any danger or not.
+Say, there is no Bobby Tables happened around but honest girl named `Sarah O'Hara` - who would never get into a class if we won't format our query, simply because

     INSERT INTO users SET name='Sarah O'Hara'

-statement will cause a mere error.
-So, we have to format just for sake of it.
+statement will cause a mere syntax error.

+> So we have to format just for sake of it.
 Not for Bobby but for Sarah.
 That is the point.

-####While injection is a mere *consequence* of improperly formatted query.
+While SQL injection is just a *consequence* of the improperly formatted query.

-> Moreover, **ALL the danger is coming from the very statement of question:** billions of PHP users still believe that notorious `mysql_real_escape_string()` function's very purpose is "to protect SQL from injections" (by means of escaping some fictional "dangerous characters").
-If only they knew the real purpose of this honest function, there'd be no injections in the world!
-If only they were *formatting* their queries, instead of "protecting" them - they'd had a real protection as a result.
+> Moreover, **all the danger is coming from the very statement of question:** zounds of PHP users still do believe that a notorious `mysqli_real_escape_string()` function's the only purpose is "to protect SQL from injections" (by means of escaping some fictional "dangerous characters").
+If only they knew the real purpose of this honest function, there would be no injections in the world!
+If only they were *formatting* their queries properly, instead of "protecting" them - they'd have a real protection as a result.

-So, to make our queries invulnerable, we have to format them properly and make this formatting  **obligatory**.
-Not as just occasional treatment occurred at random, as it often happen, but as a strict, inviolable rule.
-And your queries will be perfectly safe just as a side effect.
+So, to make our queries invulnerable, we need to format them properly and make such formatting **obligatory**.
+Not as just an occasional treatment occurred at random, as it often happens, but as a strict, inviolable rule.
+And your queries will be perfectly safe just as a *side effect*.
-<a name="3">&nbsp;</a>

 ###What are the formatting rules?#formatting

 The truth is, formatting rules are not that easy and cannot be expressed in a single imperative.
-This is most interesting part, as, in the mind of average PHP user, SQL query is something homogeneous, something as solid as PHP string literal that represents it.
+This is the most interesting part, because, in the mind of the average PHP user, SQL query is something homogeneous, something as solid as a PHP string literal that represents it.
 They [treat SQL as a solid medium](http://kunststube.net/encoding/), that require whatever all-embracing "SQL escaping" only.
-While in fact, SQL query is the same program as our PHP script.
-A program with its distinct syntax which consists of literals of different types, and **each of them require distinct formatting, inapplicable for other types!**
+While in fact SQL query a *program*, just like a PHP script.
+A program with its distinct syntax for its distinct parts, and **each part require distinct formatting, inapplicable for the others!**

 For Mysql it would be: